SAP-samples/teched2024-AI180/README.md

 >
 > While requesting for access to hands-on test systems, note the following terms:
 > 1. **Single Request Policy**: Please submit only one request per individual.
 Submitting requests on behalf of others is strictly **prohibited**.
 > 1. **Limited Availability**: Access to the test system is limited to the first **100** applications only.
+Requests submitted before the start of our session, AI180, will not be considered to ensure fairness.
 If you are not among the first 100 applicants, you may not receive a test system.
 > 1. **Email Notification**: If approved, you will receive system access details via email within **24 hours**.
 > 1. **System Duration**: The test system will be disabled at 17:00 CEST on Wed, Oct 16.
 > 1. **Token and Rate Limits**: Each large language model (LLM) used in the exercises has an input and output token limit of 1000 each.
 In addition, there is a global rate limit per minute for number of requests made.